1Px-Vision/Vision-Based-Off-Road-Hazard-Detection-for-Freespace-Navigation/Project_Unscented_Kalman_Filter_Highway/README.md

 * Green Spheres: Show the UKF's estimation of the vehicle's current position and its projected position several timesteps into the future.
 * It’s important to note that the future position projection might initially fluctuate and take some time to stabilize after a lane change.
 This behavior arises from the assumptions within the Constant Turn Rate and Velocity (CTRV) motion model employed in this project.

+## Included in this repository

+* The code used to Lidar environment.cpp with the modifications
+* src directory with code cpp the control LiDAR
+* Files describing all the packages required to set up the environment
+* This README.md file

 ## Overview of the Unscented Kalman Filter (UKF) Algorithm

 A typical Kalman filter operates as a Bayesian filter, which is effective when variables are normally distributed and undergo linear transitions at each time step.
 However, the Unscented Kalman Filter (UKF) extends this capability to handle non-linear transitions.
 The UKF achieves this by sampling multiple points (called sigma points) around the mean state estimate, distributed according to a spreading factor, 𝜆.
 The UKF algorithm follows these steps: